Five flexible work models to improve employee productivity

 Benefits

-• Less overhead costs as fewer employees work on-site.
+• Fewer overhead costs as fewer employees work on-site.

 • Reduced absenteeism as employees can choose when they want to work.